 “What I tell [people] is all these elements that we are made of, the oxygen we breathe, this is all made in supernovae.”

-She sums it up perfectly by smiling and quoting the iconic Carl Sagan: “We are star-stuff.”
+She sums it up perfectly by quoting the iconic Carl Sagan: “We are star-stuff.”